 Standard Visitor Visa – Allows non-EEA nationals to come to the UK for a period up to 6 months for a range of reasons such as leisure, business, to take part in sport or creative events, or to receive private medical treatment.

-Tier 4 Student Visa – a visa category for non-EEA students who have been offered a place on a course at an academic institution in the UK who has a sponsor licence.
+Student Visa – a visa category for international students (including EEA nationals from 1 January 2021) who have been offered a place on a course at an academic institution in the UK who has a student sponsor licence.